Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Preliminaries

 \begin{definition} A finite set of gates $\mathcal{G} \subset \SU(d)$ is \emph{single-qudit universal} if the group generated by $\mathcal{G}$, denoted $\langle \mathcal{G} \rangle$, is dense in $\SU(d)$ with respect to the operator norm topology.
 That is, for every $U \in \SU(d)$ and every $\epsilon > 0$, there exists a finite sequence of gates $g_1, \dots, g_k \in \mathcal{G}$ such that $\| U - g_k \cdots g_1 \| < \epsilon$. \end{definition}

 The focus of this work is primarily on establishing single-qudit universality.
 This focus is justified by the fact that the complexity of the universality problem resides almost entirely in the local structure.
-Once the single-qudit case has been completely characterized, extending this to universal quantum computation on an array of qudits requires only a single additional gate $V$ that breaks the preservation of the local tensor structure (an \emph{entangling resource}).
-This reduction is formalized by the following seminal result:
+Once the relevant single-qudit obstruction has been identified, extending this to universal quantum computation on an array of qudits requires only a single additional gate $V$ that breaks the preservation of the local tensor structure (an \emph{entangling resource}).
+This reduction is formalized by the following result: